Dowling College: Brookhaven Campus

 Established in October 1994, The Brookhaven Campus was located on William Floyd Parkway in Shirley, New York.
 Dowling's aviation program was located there, making use of the Brookhaven Calabro Airport.
 The campus also was the site of Dowling's sports complex, featuring a multi-purpose stadium, baseball and softball fields.
 It included a 289-bed dormitory, computer labs, a cafeteria, bookstore, and library.

 Melville Center

 Dowling's Melville Center, in Melville, New York, housed administrative offices for the Dowling Institute, as well as classrooms where select undergraduate and graduate courses were offered, a library, and a conference room.

 Dowling College Manhattan

 Dowling College Manhattan was located in the Standard Oil Building in the Financial District.
 It offered programs for international students, such as an internship-based MBA, a first-year American college experience, and courses in international Studies, global Marketing and philosophy.

 Academics

-Dowling College was made up of four schools:
+Dowling College consisted of four schools: